the-turing-way/the-turing-way/book/website/community-handbook/infrastructure/infrastructure-contributors.md

 # Contributors

 Contributors are published in the book's {ref}`Record of Contributions<contributors-record>`.
-The information for this page's three subsections are source from different places.
+The information for this page's three subsections are sourced from different places.

 ## Personal Highlights